Assists pharmacists with daily pharmacy operations in a supportive role, under the pharmacistsâ™ direct supervision.

 Assists with accurate preparation, labeling, and dispensing of patient take-home and oral medications.
-This includes timely delivery of medications to nursing staff and patients.
+Includes timely delivery of medications to nursing staff and patients.

-Assists with order entry of take-home medications, electronic claims process of prescriptions, and able to operate cash register to collect payments from patients.
+Assists with order entry of take-home medications, electronic claims processing of prescriptions, and able to operate cash register to collect payments from patients.

 Assists with drug purchasing and inventory management; communicates with drug vendors and suppliers for cost effective drug and material purchasing.
-This includes monitoring inventory for expired medications and assisting with return of expired drug products.
+Includes monitoring inventory for expired medications and assisting with return of expired drug products.
 Replenishes stock when drug inventory is low.
 Obtains office supplies when needed for pharmacy operations.

-Current certification from PTCB (Pharmacy Technician Certification Board).
+Maintains current certification from PTCB (Pharmacy Technician Certification Board); some retail Pharmacy experience.

-Safe handling and preparation of cytotoxic and hazardous drugs.
+Safe handling and preparation of cytotoxic and biohazard drugs.

 Basic pharmacy skills.